-Rublon supports the FIDO U2F industry standard, enabling users to sign in to applications with strong two-factor authentication by tapping a physical USB security key.
+Rublon supports the FIDO2 industry standard, enabling users to sign in to applications with strong multi-factor authentication by tapping a physical WebAuthn/U2F security key.

 The Rublon Authenticator app generate a new Mobile Passcode every 30 seconds, even when offline.
 Users may verify their identities through multi-factor authentication by entering these passcodes into the authentication prompt.

 Rublon Mobile Passcodes are based on the TOTP Time-Based One-Time Password Algorithm (RFC 6238), which was designed by Symantec, VeriSign and others.

 Rublon generates QR codes that appear on the authentication prompt.
 Users verify their identities by scanning these QR codes using a phone with the Rublon Authenticator app.